How to place images in letters with Photoshop

 Step 7: Delete the unwanted letters on each shape layer

-First, turn off the layers above it by clicking their visibility icons:
+First, hide the duplicate layers above it by clicking their visibility icons.

 Turning off the shape layers above the original.